 Empowers students with the necessary AI skills for employability in the digital economy.

-As part of Intel's Digital Readiness program portfolio, the program equips current and future workers with key skills related to Artificial Intelligence (AI).
-Intel collaborates with community college faculty by providing over 200 hours of AI content in a train the trainer model.
-Community colleges use this content to develop AI certificates, augment existing courses or launch full AI associate degree programs.
-AI for Workforce launched in the U.S. in 2020 through partnerships with governments and community colleges, 18 colleges in 11 states have been trained on the program as of June 2021.
+Part of Intel's Digital Readiness program portfolio, AI for Workforce prepares current and future workers with key skills in Artificial Intelligence (AI).
+Intel provides over 500 hours of AI content to community colleges, including pre-packed courses.
+In addition, professional training for faculty and implementation guidance is offered by Intel.
+Community colleges use this content to develop AI certificates, augment existing courses, or launch full AI associate degree programs for students.
+AI for Workforce launched in the U.S. in 2020 through partnerships with governments and community colleges.
+Over 70 schools in 32 states have joined the program as of July 2022.

 AI for Workforce Program Goals